lucashaola/Statik/README.md

 │   ├── expiry_date
 ```

 ## Project Structure
-This project consists of four main pages: Overview, Profile, Tutorial, and Welcome.
+This project consists of five main pages: Overview, Profile, Tutorial, Welcome, and LiveSimulation.
 Each page has its own HTML file, while some content is dynamically created using JavaScript.
 JavaScript is also utilized to improve code reusability and maintainability.
 Every page is associated with one or more JavaScript files for specific functionality.